You must read the story on how I came about giving this dresser a makeover with chalk paint!

 I also had a new piece of wood cut for where the baskets sit.

 The finished piece was well worth the effort!

 The interior I painted with Paris Grey (two coats), Clear Wax, then Dark Wax.
 I waxed on and waxed off the Dark Wax until I achieved the finished look I wanted.

 I added these awesome industrial bookplate pulls which go perfectly with the dark grey.

-Initially, I didn’t want to paint this dresser AT ALL.
-I imagined a beautiful driftwood-type dresser but it just wasn’t salvageable without all that putty and nails.
+Initially, I didn’t want to paint this dresser AT ALL because I imagined a beautiful driftwood-type dresser but it just wasn’t salvageable without all that putty and nails.

 I painted the exterior in Graphite Chalk Paint®.

-I love the variation and depth the Dark Wax gives to the Graphite.
+I love the variation in texture and depth the Dark Wax gives to the Graphite.

 I’m sooo freakin’ excited about this piece and LOVE that the Thomas Train table is gone and the long baby gate and finally have a place to store all the kids’ art supplies.

 Yep, totally worth it 😉